Azure/azure-docs-sdk-java/docs-ref-services/latest/communication-phonenumbers-readme.md

 - An Azure account with an active subscription.
 [Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
 - [Java Development Kit (JDK)](/java/azure/jdk/?view=azure-java-stable) version 8 or above.
 - [Apache Maven](https://maven.apache.org/download.cgi).
 - A deployed Communication Services resource.
-You can use the [Azure Portal](/azure/communication-services/quickstarts/create-communication-resource?tabs=windows&pivots=platform-azp) or the [Azure PowerShell](/powershell/module/az.communication/new-azcommunicationservice) to set it up.
+You can use the [Azure portal](/azure/communication-services/quickstarts/create-communication-resource?tabs=windows&pivots=platform-azp) or the [Azure PowerShell](/powershell/module/az.communication/new-azcommunicationservice) to set it up.

 ### Include the package

 #### Include the BOM file

-Please include the azure-sdk-bom to your project to take dependency on the General Availability (GA) version of the library.
+Include the azure-sdk-bom to your project to take dependency on the General Availability (GA) version of the library.
 In the following snippet, replace the {bom_version_to_target} placeholder with the version number.
 To learn more about the BOM, see the [AZURE SDK BOM README](https://github.com/Azure/azure-sdk-for-java/blob/azure-communication-phonenumbers_1.0.19/sdk/boms/azure-sdk-bom/README.md).

 ```xml